 If you are interested in seeing more examples of well-executed cause branding, take a look at our cause marketing examples page.

 Not Just for the Corporate Giants Anymore

 Increasingly, small business is joining in on the cause branding revolution and reaping many of the same benefits—if not more.
 In fact, many small businesses are using the differentiation it provides to great effect in gaining market share from the incumbent market leader.
+Even the best productivity apps are getting in on the strategy.
 Some go as far as to integrate the cause branding into the core of their business strategy and earn the social enterprise designation.
 Often this is done through some form of the buy one give one model, but there are many other creative models being proven as we speak.
 Tom’s Shoes, a once small brand, was recently valued at $625 million in the notoriously competitive footwear industry.
 With successes like these, cause branding can clearly be a winning strategy for small businesses as well.

 If you have a suggestion for an update to our cause branding definition or any cause branding examples you think we should add, don’t hesitate to reach out to us.